-The Problem: Single-use carry bags in Ladakh
+The Problem: Single-use carry bags and burning of fabric waste

-Our Solution: Reusable Bags from Local Fabric Waste
+Our Solution: Reusable bags from local fabric waste

 The Project has a four-pronged strategy for accomplishing its goals:

-Promoting and marketing Eco Bags
+Promotion and marketing

 In Ladakh, the practice of taking carry bags from shops is a newly formed culture.
 In olden days, locals used to carry baskets from home for buying things.
 Nowadays, most customers take carry bags from shops because it is easier than bringing their own bags from home and because the carry bags come free so they do not mind taking them.
 The large amount of waste generated on a daily basis from throwaway carry bags can be prevented completely and relatively easily by continuously educating residents to follow the Zero Waste principle of “Refuse.”